geraintluff/jsfx/README.md

 ![screenshot](MIDI Gate.png)

 You can also use it with a fast-paced pattern to produce an effect similar to Bad Connection. ([audio demo](https://geraintluff.github.io/jsfx/audio-demos/midi-gate-fast.mp3))

+The "mode" switch inverts the envelope - in "gate" mode, audio only passes through when MIDI notes are held down, in "mute" mode, audio only passes through when no notes are held down.

 ## MIDI Harmony